 - Federal Circuit Bar Association

-Prior to law school, Mr. Cooper worked as an engineer for the State of New York and later for a joint venture of Air Products and Chemicals and Browning Ferris Industries called American Ref-Fuel Company, which generated energy from refuse and was involved in related business activities.
-After graduating from law school, Mr. Cooper served as a law clerk to the Honorable Joanna Seybert, United States District Court for the Eastern District of New York.
+Before (and during) attending law school, Mr. Cooper was an engineer for the State of New York and later for a joint venture of Air Products and Chemicals and Browning Ferris Industries called American Ref-Fuel Company, which generated energy from refuse and related business activities.
+Mr. Cooper is qualified in Fundamentals in Engineering (FE).
+In his personal life, Mr. Cooper was elected to Trustee of the Village of Hewlett Neck and volunteers in his local community.

 Professional & Community Activities

 - Trustee of the Village of Hewlett Neck (2008-2016)

 - Lecturer St. John’s University School of Law

 - December 21, 2010